-Namiko Abe (Bio-X SGF 2006 - Paul Berg Interdisciplinary Biomedical Graduate Fellow) is a postdoctoral scholar at Columbia University in the biochemistry and molecular biophysics department.
+Namiko Abe (Bio-X SIGF Paul Berg Medical Fellow 2006) is a postdoctoral scholar at Columbia University in the biochemistry and molecular biophysics department.

-Jaimie Adelson (Bio-X Honorary Fellow 2006) was awarded a Fulbright Scholarship, which began in Fall 2014.
+Jaimie Adelson (Bio-X Honorary Fellow 2006) was awarded a Fulbright Scholarship, which will begin in Fall 2014.